MaastrichtU-IDS/translator-openpredict/README.md

 # Use the API 🌐

-The user provides a drug 💊 or a disease 🦠 identifier as a CURIE (e.g. DRUGBANK:DB00394, OMIM:246300), and choose a prediction model (only `OpenPredict OMIM - DrugBank` classifier currently implemented).
+The user provides a drug 💊 or a disease 🦠 identifier as a CURIE (e.g. DRUGBANK:DB00394, OMIM:246300), and choose a prediction model (only `Predict OMIM-DrugBank` classifier currently implemented).

 The API will return the predicted targets for the given entity: